Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Discussion

 While \citet{Schaerer02} notes that the impact of the H/He level on the stellar atmosphere spectra is small, this statement likely does not apply to models for rotating stars with helium mass fractions close to unity \citep{Sibony22}. \citet{Liu25} do take the evolving helium abundance into account in their modelling of Pop III stars, and while they note that this helps the stellar atmosphere model converge, no analysis of the impact of the pure-helium atmosphere on the emerging stellar atmosphere spectra was presented in their paper.

 Indeed, as shown in \citet{Zackrisson24}, the set of TLUSTY stellar atmosphere models used by Muspelheim (with fixed H/He fractions) are -- due to convergence problems -- sometimes unable to reach the low surface gravities of all Pop III stellar evolutionary tracks.
-This is for instance the case of the $T_\mathrm{eff}\sim 2\times 10^5$ K state of 20 M$_{\odot}$ \citet{Yoon12} stars with rotation highlighted in Section \ref{sec:HeII1640} in relation to its potential to produce a very strong HeII$\lambda$1640 emission line.
+This is for instance the case of the $T_\mathrm{eff}\sim 2\times 10^5$ K state of the rotating 20 M$_{\odot}$ \citet{Yoon12} stars highlighted in Section \ref{sec:HeII1640} in relation to its potential to produce a very strong HeII$\lambda$1640 emission line.
 These 20 M$_{\odot}$ rotating stars lie $\Delta\log(g)\approx 0.25$ below the last converged grid data point.
-However, judging by how the He$^{+}$-flux changes with $\log(g)$ within the converged grid at these $T_\mathrm{eff}$, this is likely to have a very minor effect on $Q_{\mathrm{He}^{+}}$.
+However, based on how the He$^{+}$-flux changes with $\log(g)$ within the converged grid at these $T_\mathrm{eff}$, this is likely to have a very minor effect on $Q_{\mathrm{He}^{+}}$.

 Rotational mixing and surface composition can also be affected by the presence of a companion Pop III star in a binary system \citep{Song20}.
 Rapid rotation could furthermore drive a mechanical wind, and metals at the surface of Pop III stars may also trigger line-driven winds \citep[e.g.][]{Liu21,Jeena23}.
 The effects of winds on the emerging ionizing photon production rates of Pop III stars were explored by \citet{Schaerer02}, who concluded that the ionizing photon rates would not be substantially affected compared to TLUSTY stellar atmosphere spectra in their models, even in their high mass-loss case.
 However, \citet{Schaerer02} also notes that for sufficiently dense winds, the He$^{+}$ flux could potentially get substantially suppressed (as demonstrated by \citealt{Chen15} for metal-enriched stars).
 It may therefore be interesting to revisit this issue in the future, using stellar atmosphere spectra with updated wind models for Pop III stars.
 However, it should be noted that if winds are launched only late in the evolution of Pop III stars, this is unlikely to matter for the time-integrated emission of ionizing photons into the surrounding medium, unless the Pop III stars also exhibit high $T_\mathrm{eff}$ in such stages.